 Injuries sustained while shoveling snow are a common but preventable winter problem.
 Would you believe us if we told you that as many as 11,000 people visit a hospital every year for injuries that occurred while shoveling snow?
 The most common injuries experienced include back problems, broken bones, head injuries, and heart problems.

-Choose the right shovel.
+Choose the right shovel

+If you insist on shoveling the snow yourself, you need to start with the proper tool.
 When purchasing a shovel, look for one with a curved handle or one that is adjustable in length, to help minimize the amount of bending you will be doing.
 Also, try to choose one that is small and lightweight.
 You’re already going to be scooping up heavy snow, why add more weight to lift on top of that?

-Warm up before heading out to shovel.
+Warm up before heading out

 Yes, we mean warm up like you would before heading to the gym.
 Cold, tight muscles are much more prone to injury.
 So, 5-10 minutes before you head out, perform the following activities: